MoralisWeb3/MoralisDocumentation/moralis-dapp/connect-the-sdk/connect-with-unity.md

 #### Running the application

-- Open the DemoScene in the Examples
+- Open the Demos folder in the Moralis Web3 Unity SDK/
+- Navigate to and open the Introduction scene in Introduction/
-- Run the application by clicking the Play icon located at the top, center of the Unity.
+- Run the application/scene by clicking the Play icon located at the top, center of the Unity.

+{% hint style="warning" %}
+If the above did not work, you can copy and paste the Demos/ folder in the Assets folder and run it from there
+{% endhint %}

 {% endtab %}